Up Next

 These strengths include:

 2. Comparable yields and returns: Hybrids typically offer higher yields than an issuer’s senior unsecured debt.
-We think the yield increase—currently 180 basis points (bps)—is more than adequate to compensate for the additional risk.3 Today, yields on corporate hybrids are comparable to BB rated high yield bonds.
-Total returns have also been similar, historically, to high yield: In 2024, U.S. dollar-denominated hybrids delivered a total return of nearly 9%, on par with U.S. high yield but with much stronger credit ratings.4
+We think the yield increase—currently 180 basis points (bps)—is more than adequate to compensate for the additional risk.2 Today, yields on corporate hybrids are comparable to BB-rated high yield bonds.
+Total returns have also been similar, historically, to high yield: In 2024, U.S. dollar-denominated hybrids delivered a total return of nearly 9%, on par with U.S. high yield but with much stronger credit ratings.3

 As always, thoughtful, well-informed security selection is the key to building a resilient portfolio, especially during periods of market dislocation.
-Investors need to remember that corporate hybrids, as subordinated debt securities, are lower in repayment priority compared with senior debt and remain exposed to extension risk.6
+Investors need to remember that corporate hybrids, as subordinated debt securities, are lower in repayment priority compared with senior debt, and they remain exposed to extension risk.5

 Additional risks include: extension risk affecting market value, coupon deferral risk with variable interest payments, special event calls due to market changes, and subordination risk leading to price volatility and lower recovery rates.